 – Bunnie Ziegler

-• A child should not be at church when he or she is ill and is experiencing one or more of the following symptoms: (Be sure to stay home until free of symptoms for 24 hours).
+A child should not be at church when he or she is ill and is experiencing one or more of the following symptoms:

-- Evidence of communicable disease such as a rash, swelling or unusual sore throat
+•Evidence of a communicable disease such as a rash, swelling or unusual sore throat

-- A temperature of 100° F or higher (Must remain at home until he/she has a normal 98.6° F temperature for 24 hours without the use of a fever reducer such as Tylenol.)
+•A temperature of 100 degrees or higher (must remain at home until he/she has a normal 98.6 degree temperature for 24 hours without the use of a fever reducer such as Tylenol)

 If we notice your child showing any of these symptoms, we will contact you immediately to come and pick them up.
 Thank you in advance for your help and assistance.